- the sovereign territory of the United States from which Americans sailed into harms way.

 The Future of The Olympia

 Following the 2011 announcement by the Independence Seaport Museum (ISM) of their intent to either sink or scrap the Cruiser OLYMPIA the Mare Island Historic Park Foundation (MIHPF) submitted an expression of interest to acquire the Spanish-American Warship OLYMPIA and bring her back home to the San Francisco Bay Area for display at Mare Island’s historic Dry-Dock 1.
 In August 2011, the Phase I application for OLYMPIA was submitted to the Independence Seaport Museum, the Navy, and Pennsylvania Historical and Museum Commission.
 MIHPF continued the application process until April 3, 2014 when ISM, unexpectedly announced that they are terminating the donation process and that they will retain stewardship of the Cruiser OLYMPIA.
 At that time the MIHPF ceased all fundraising activity on behalf of the acquisition of the OLYMPIA and modified our various marketing materials to reflect the changed status of the ship.
-Our plans include moving forward with an existing plan to increase awareness of this iconic ship by preparing an exhibit in our museum on Mare Island highlighting the role that Mare Island and the OLYMPIA played in the Spanish American War.

 Please support the MIHPF